 demonstrate familiarity with the distinctive characteristics of prose fiction (narrative voice, narrative structure, evocation of place etc.): 1,2write short, creative prose pieces that demonstrate an engagement with the critical questions raised on the module: 1reflect critically on the creative practice (of themselves and others): 2show knowledge of the work of a range of authors of short fiction.: 2demonstrate analytic skills - close reading, description and analysis of form and meaning - using appropriate literary terminology: 2

-Small group classes: 20 hoursIndividual study (reading, tutorial preparation, workshop preparation): 65 hoursPreparation of written assessments: 64 hoursFeedback: 1 hour
+Lectures: 6 hoursReading Groups: 6 hoursWorkshops: 12 hoursIndividual study (reading, tutorial preparation, workshop preparation): 63 hoursPreparation of written assessments: 62 hoursFeedback: 1 hour

 Description of Module Assessment

-Assessment of contribution to tutorials and workshopsA 2,000-word commentary that shows in detail the way in which the student&ęs own work situates itself within the context of a particular literary mode/genre and explores technical issues of writing.
+Commentary on the PortfolioA 2,000-word commentary that shows in detail the way in which the student's own work situates itself within the context of a particular literary mode/genre and explores technical issues of writing.